Visit Baja California, Mexico

 This beautiful resort offers 56 suites in wonderful palapa-style buildings overlooking two private coves on the Sea of Cortez.

 Posada La Poza is a charming 8 room boutique hotel with great hospitality.

 The Guaycura Boutique Hotel is located in the centre of Todos Santos with just 14 bedrooms in a quiet part of town.

 The Todos Santos Inn was built in the mid 19th century, this former home of a sugar baron has been lovingly restored into a charming boutique property set in a quiet location in central Todos Santos.

 This boutique hotel in Loreto has just 15 rooms and is located right on the main plaza, just 600ft from the sea.

-The Hacienda Suites hotel is a 43 bedroom property located a 15 minute walk from the historic center of Loreto.
+The Hacienda Suites hotel is a 43 bedroom property located a 15 minute walk from the historic centre of Loreto.

 La Mision hotel is Loreto's only 1st class accommodation.
-It is a modern hotel with 65 rooms located right on the sea-front, 2 blocks from the historic center.
+It is a modern hotel with 65 rooms located right on the sea-front, 2 blocks from the historic centre.

 Lindblad Expeditions' National Geographic Sea Bird can reach places inaccessible to larger ships due to their small size, yet each comfortably accommodates 62 guests in 31 outside cabins.

 This lovely boutique bed and breakfast has the feel of a colonial Mexican house, with just 8 rooms it is intimate and peaceful.